ARM-software/abi-aa/aapcs64/aapcs64.rst

 These individual regions do not need to be contiguous and regions of one memory class can be interspersed with regions of another memory class.

-Writable static data may be further sub-divided into initialized, zero-initialized and uninitialized data.
+Writable static data may be further sub-divided into initialized, zero-initialized, and uninitialized data.

-The heap is an area (or areas) of memory that are managed by the process itself (for example, with the C malloc function).
-It is typically used for the creation of dynamic data objects.
+The heap is an area (or areas) of memory that the process manages itself (for example, with the C malloc function).
+It is typically to create dynamic data objects.

 Each individual stack must occupy a single, contiguous region of memory.
 However, as noted above, multiple stacks do not need to be organized contiguously.

-A process must always have access to code and stacks, but need not have access to any of the other categories of memory.
+A process must always have access to code and stacks, but does not need to have access to any of the other categories of memory.

 A conforming program must only execute instructions that are in areas of memory designated to contain code.